thierrygosselin/stackr/README.md

 Roadmap of future developments:
 -------------------------------

--   Until publication **stackr** will change rapidly (see contributions below for bug reports).
+-   Integrate more imputation method into `stackr_imputations_module` (`missRanger`, kNNi-LD approaches).
--   Updated filters: more efficient, interactive and visualization included: *in progress*
+-   Updated filters: more efficient, interactive and visualization included: *in progress*.
 -   Workflow tutorial that links functions and points to specific vignettes to further explore some problems: *in progress*
--   Integration of several functions with [STACKS](http://catchenlab.life.illinois.edu/stacks/) and [DArT](http://www.diversityarrays.com) database.
+-   Integration of several functions with [STACKS](http://catchenlab.life.illinois.edu/stacks/) and [DArT](http://www.diversityarrays.com) database *in progress*.
--   Use Shiny and ggvis when subplots or facets becomes available...
+-   Use Shiny and ggvis (when subplots and/or facets becomes available for ggvis).
+-   Until publication **stackr** will change rapidly, stay updated with releases and contribute with bug reports.
 -   Suggestions ?

 Contributions: